10 reasons why you should visit the Island of Hvar, Croatia

 Sailing, soccer, swimming, kayaking, cycling, rock climbing, windsurfing, running, donkey racing… Got ya! 🙂

 But yes, it’s a polygon for all kinds of outdoor sports.
-For nature lovers, for early early-rising enthusiasts, it’s an endless ocean of possibilities.
-And yet, at the same time, you can lean back on the 13th of February – as I am at the moment – drink a cup of coffee in the sun and get a tan.
+It’s an endless ocean of possibilities for nature lovers and early-rising enthusiasts.
+And yet you can lean back in the middle of the winter – as I am on the 13th of February – and enjoy coffee in the sun while getting a tan.

-Throughout the year, different sports events are organized on the island of Hvar.
-From swimming and running marathons, to recently Spartan.
+Throughout the year, different sports events are organized on the island of Hvar, from swimming or running marathons to, most recently, Spartan.

-It all depends if you want to be active or simply lay back and enjoy the sun.
+It all depends if you want to be active or lie back and enjoy the sun.

 7. There are 6 UNESCO-protected things on the island of Hvar

-Benedictine convent is known for the production of agave laces, and UNESCO protected.
+Benedictine convent is known for its agave laces and is UNESCO protected.

-Stari Grad is known for Stari Grad plain, where an original division of space made by Greeks in 384 BC can still be found.
+Stari Grad is known for Stari Grad Plain, where the original division of space made by the Greeks in 384 BC can still be found.
 The town itself has layers of history, literally one above the other.

-Klapa, a traditional Dalmatian acapella singing, is another cultural heritage protected by UNESCO.
+Klapa, a traditional Dalmatian acapella singing, is another UNESCO protected cultural heritage.

-In Jelsa, every eastern is held The procession „Following the Cross“.
-Today is UNESCO’s Intangible Cultural Heritage.
+The procession „Following the Cross“ is held every Eastern is Jelsa.
+Today, it’s UNESCO’s Intangible Cultural Heritage.

-The Mediterranean diet, which is a part of everyday life is UNESCO’s Intangible Cultural Heritage.
+The Mediterranean diet, a part of everyday life, is UNESCO’s Intangible Cultural Heritage.

-And of course, previously mentioned dry stone walls as another UNESCO Intangible Cultural Heritage.
+And, of course, the previously mentioned dry stone walls are another UNESCO Intangible Cultural Heritage.

 8. An unbelievable pallet of wines is grown on the island

-It takes time to taste them all so I won’t waste our time on words.
+It takes time to taste them all, and what’s the point of describing wines?
+They should be tasted.
+So I won’t waste our time on words.
 Check it out for yourself.

 9. Local-grown food and traditional dishes

 The island of Hvar is covered with vineyards, olive fields, and small family farms.
-Dalmatia in general, and so did Hvar, gave us some of the most excellent sailors and fishermen.
+Dalmatia gave us some of the most excellent sailors and fishermen.
 Adriatic is our fish market.
 Add a bit of pride to it, and you’ll understand why Croats are so obsessed with making a perfect dish and standing tall behind it.

-In the end, we wouldn’t be able to carry a tune, if our bellies weren’t content.
+We wouldn’t be able to carry a tune if our bellies weren’t content.

 10. Numerous hidden gems all across the island

-One of the numerous hidden gems, as an example, is a cave at an altitude of around 550m (around 1600 feet).
-Right below the highest peak of the island.
+One of the numerous hidden gems is a cave under the island’s highest peak, at around 550m (around 1600 feet).
 It overlooks the Adriatic Sea towards Italy.
-In that cave are remains of a 15th-century Augustinian monastery.
-Below the cave slopes lead steep straight downhill to the sea.
-It’s around a 45% angle.
+In the cave are remains of a 15th-century Augustinian monastery.
+Below it, slopes lead steep straight downhill to the sea.
+It’s around a 45-degree angle.
 On those slopes are vineyards.
-On the very bottom is a village.
-Below the village, and sea level is a wine cellar.
+At the very bottom is a village.
+Below the village and the sea level is a wine cellar.

-I’ll let you find the others on your own.
-If you need a hand, don’t be a stranger, give me a call.
+I’ll let you find the other gems on your own.
+If you need a hand, don’t be a stranger; give me a call.